 Today, it’s still common to hear of HR departments all over the world handling dozens of inquiries from employees every day concerning holidays, sick leave, and compensation.
 As explained in the Benify e-book The Rise of HR, in the early days, HR professionals handled administrative tasks, helping employees with paperwork, and keeping track of vacation and other benefits.
 The future of work, however, will see HR professionals having the biggest impact on how we’ll work.

-Cloud-based solution Benify enables companies to centralise and automate the way they administrate processes from onboarding to distributing data to local insurers, carriers and payrolls.
+Benify's global benefits and total rewards platform enables companies to centralize and automate the way they administrate processes from onboarding to distributing data to local insurers, carriers and payrolls.
 The portal also reduces the number of inquiries to HR by allowing employees to access all their employment information all in one place saving time and resources both employer and employee.